Pentagon accused of wasting up to $28M on Afghan soldier uniforms

 The questionable attire involves a uniform featuring a woodland camouflage pattern that "may be inappropriate," the Special Inspector General for Afghanistan Reconstruction, or SIGAR, said in a 17-page report.

-Why doesn't the pattern — fit for a forest — jibe?
+Why doesn't the forest pattern jibe?
 Afghanistan is primarily desert, and forests make up just 2.1 percent of the nation's landscape, according to the World Bank.

+"You don't pick a proprietary pattern for an arid desert country based upon fashion," John Sopko, the U.S.'s special inspector general, told NBC News.
+"You want to pick it based upon camouflage purposes.
+If you were fighting away in Germany or Maine, where you have forest, then this makes sense."

-The report cites Timothy O'Neill, a camouflage consultant and retired Army officer of 25 years, to point out why it matters: "Desert designs don't work well in woodland areas and woodland patterns perform poorly in the desert."
+SIGAR's report also cites Timothy O'Neill, a camouflage consultant and retired Army officer of 25 years, to point out why it matters: "Desert designs don't work well in woodland areas and woodland patterns perform poorly in the desert."

 But the choice of garment pattern wasn't the only rub, SIGAR said: